 The Arc of the United States advocates for the rights and full participation of all children and adults with intellectual and developmental disabilities.
 Together with our network of members and affiliated chapters, we improve systems of supports and services; connect families; inspire communities and influence public policy.

-Disability.gov is the federal government's one-stop Web site for information of interest to people with disabilities, their families, employers, service providers and many others.
+The United States Department of Labor, Office of Disability Employment Policy is a federal government Website for information of interest to people with disabilities, their families, employers, service providers and many others.

 The Institute for Community Inclusion supports the rights of children and adults with disabilities to participate in all aspects of the community.
 As practitioners, researchers, and teachers, we form partnerships with individuals, families, and communities.
 Together we advocate for personal choice, self-determination, and social and economic justice.

 The National Academy of Elder Law Attorneys, Inc. is a non-profit association that assists lawyers, bar organizations and others who work with older clients and their families.
 Established in 1987, the Academy provides a resource of information, education, networking and assistance to those who deal with the many specialized issues involved with legal services to the elderly and people with special needs.

 The Special Needs Alliance, or SNA , is a national network of lawyers dedicated to Disability and Public Benefits Law.
 Families rely on SNA as the best way to connect with the nearest lawyer with proven expertise in maintaining public benefits for their loved ones as well as for estate planning to protect their life savings.